 ➜ Why is lamb cake baked at Easter?

-For Christians who commemorate Easter as the time of Jesus Christ's crucifixion, a lamb symbolizes purity and innocence.
-During the Middle Ages, a living lamb used to be sacrificed and eaten as a ritual meal in the Czech Republic.
+For Christians who commemorate Easter as the time of Jesus Christ’s crucifixion, the lamb symbolizes purity and innocence.
+In the Middle Ages, a living lamb was often sacrificed and eaten as part of a ritual meal in the Czech lands.

-Beautiful vintage lamb molds made of cast iron or stoneware, inherited from parents, can still be found in many Czech households!
+Beautiful vintage lamb molds made of cast iron or stoneware, often inherited from parents, can still be found in many Czech households.

 Here you can read more about Czech Easter traditions